giantswarm/docs/src/content/tutorials/connectivity/ingress/multi-nginx-ic/index.md

       subdomain: ingress-weak
   ```

-For the second ingress nginx controller installation, ingressClass name and hostname subdomain are customized for uniqueness.
+For the second ingress nginx controller installation, ingress class name and host name subdomain are customized for uniqueness.
 Additionally, default SSL ciphers are override to include weak ciphers for legacy clients.

 ## Additional resources